When Am I Sentenced?

 - Your employment and ties to the community- If you are consistently unemployed and move frequently, you could be seen as a bad risk and a poor choice for probation.

-- Your crime- Obviously not all crimes are eligible for suspended sentence.
+- Your crime- Obviously, not all crimes are eligible for suspended sentence depending on the severity.

 - Other circumstances- A judge can make the decision based on their experience in dealing with probationers.
 If they see things in your life or the circumstances of the crime, you may be denied the chance at a suspended sentence.